Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Data Selection and Performance Metrics

-In order to determine our models' accuracy, we devised and utilized several metrics in addition to using the standard accuracy metric in scikit-learn and Keras.
-These new accuracy metrics are: \begin{enumerate} \item \textbf{A1}: The ratio of samples where the valid particle track was correctly detected. \item \textbf{Ac}: The percentage of A1 for which there were invalid tracks misidentified as valid ones (false positives). \item \textbf{Ah}: The percentage of A1 for which the valid particle track had the highest probability of being valid out of all tracks in a sample. \item \textbf{Af}: The ratio of samples where the valid track was not detected (false negatives).
-This metric as very critical for us to minimize, as we don't want to miss valid particle tracks. \end{enumerate}
+Our custom metrics provide a better indication about the real performance of the machine learning methods for the needs of our application.
+The accuracy metrics consist of: \begin{enumerate} \item \textbf{A-det}: The ratio of samples where the valid particle track was correctly detected. \item \textbf{A-det$|$conf}: The percentage of A-det for which there were invalid tracks confused (misidentified) as valid ones (false positives). \item \textbf{A-det$|$high}: The percentage of A-det for which the valid particle track had the highest probability of being valid out of all tracks in a sample. \item \textbf{A-notdet}: The ratio of samples where the valid track was not detected (false negatives).
+This metric was very critical for us to minimize, as we don't want to miss valid particle tracks. \end{enumerate}